 Alan Chambers, MBE – Key Lessons In Leadership.
 Alan led the first successful unsupported attempt to reach the Geographic North Pole from Canada in 2000.

-Following this experience, when many others would have given up, Alan Chambers planned and researched meticulously, living for months at a time with the Inuit communities in Northern Canada.
+Following this experience, when many others would have given up, Alan planned and researched meticulously, living for months at a time with the Inuit communities in Northern Canada.

 Alan Chambers Polar Explorer

-He recruited for the Team Polar 2000 expedition, organized sponsorship, trained the team and led them on the ice.
+He recruited for the Team Polar 2000 expedition, organised sponsorship, trained the team and led them on the ice.
 He and Charlie Paton, who had never skied before, were the two members of the party to reach the Pole having travelled 472 nautical miles dragging 250 pounds of stores each, the weight of a baby elephant.

 Alan earned a place in the history books in the great tradition of Polar exploration and was awarded the MBE for ‘outstanding leadership in the face of extreme adversity.’

 Thankyou for visiting our website.
 Please call, text or e-mail your booking enquiry any time.